shweta16-tech/IAI-SLE1-26UAM318/AI_Contribution_Log.md

 ## 1. Tools Used

-- ChatGPT: Used for understanding the assignment, selecting a simple AI project, generating the initial Python code, and explaining how to test the program.
+- ChatGPT: Used to understand the SLE-1 requirements, select the project idea, generate the initial Python code, improve the rule-based agent, and explain testing.
-- GitHub: Used to create the repository and store the Python program and contribution log.
+- GitHub: Used to create and manage the project repository.
-- Python: Used to run and test the program on the computer.
+- Python: Used to run and test the program.

 ## 2. AI-Generated Parts

-ChatGPT helped generate the initial code for the Rule-Based Student Study Assistant Agent.
+ChatGPT helped generate the initial and improved Python code for the Rule-Based Student Study Assistant Agent.

-The AI-generated code includes:
+The AI-assisted code includes:
 - Taking study hours as input.
 - Taking the user's mood as input.
-- Checking the entered values.
-- Applying predefined if-elif rules.
+- Input validation.
+- Predefined rules for study hours and mood.
+- Generating study recommendations.
-- Displaying a study recommendation.
+- Generating a final decision.
-- Providing the main program structure.
+- Main program structure.

 The code is stored in `rule_based_agent.py`.

 ## 3. My Own Work

+- Selected the Student Study Assistant Agent topic.
 - Created and organized the GitHub repository.
-- Selected the Rule-Based Student Study Assistant Agent topic.
-- Added the Python file to the repository.
+- Added the Python program to the repository.
+- Reviewed and understood the program logic.
-- Ran the program on my computer.
+- Ran and tested the program on my computer.
-- Tested the program with different inputs.
+- Tested the agent with different inputs.
-- Checked that the output matched the predefined rules.
+- Checked whether the output matched the defined rules.
-- Prepared this AI Contribution Log.
+- Organized the project files for submission.

 ## 4. Issues / Risks Found and Fixes

-- The program accepts only three valid moods: good, tired, and stressed.
+- Invalid study-hour values are rejected.
+- Study hours below 0 are rejected.
+- Study hours above 24 are rejected.
 - Invalid mood entries are rejected.
-- Negative study hours are rejected.
-- Study hours greater than 24 are rejected.
 - The program was tested with different study-hour and mood combinations.

 ## 5. Limitations

 - The agent uses predefined rules.
-- It does not learn from previous inputs.
+- It does not learn from previous user inputs.
-- It does not use machine learning.
+- It does not use machine learning or a trained model.
 - Its recommendations are limited to study hours and mood.

+## 6. Conclusion

+AI tools were used as development assistance.
+The generated code was reviewed, understood, tested, and organized for the final project.
+The AI Contribution Log documents the use of AI and the student's contribution.